 Roman Scientific and Encyclopaedic Literature: Foundation and Authorisation of Early Modern Knowledge

 Postdoc-project within the NWO-project supervised by Prof. K.A.E.
 Enenkel ‘The New Management of Knowledge in the Early Modern Period: The Transmission of Classical Latin Literature via Neo-Latin Commentaries’.

-Post-doctoral researcher and University lecturer Renaissance Latin at the Department of Classics, Leiden University
+Senior University Lecturer (Renaissance) Latin and Post-doctoral researcher at the Department of Classics, Leiden University.

 Doctorate (cum laude) at the University of Amsterdam.
 Supervisors: Prof. B. Kempers & Prof. K.A.E.
 Enenkel